 Spoilermakers: Purdue stifles No. 21 Minnesota for 20-10 win

+MINNEAPOLIS — Purdue has made a habit of these upsets of Top 25 teams under Jeff Brohm.

+Toughing out this win at Minnesota was one of his proudest moments in six years as head coach.

-MINNEAPOLIS (AP) Devin Mockobee rushed for 102 yards and a late touchdown to pad Purdue's lead, and the Boilermakers defense fueled yet another takedown of a ranked opponent in a 20-10 victory over No. 21 Minnesota on Saturday.
+Devin Mockobee rushed for 112 yards and a late touchdown to pad Purdue’s lead, and the Boilermakers’ defense fueled yet another takedown of a ranked opponent in a 20-10 victory over No. 21 Minnesota on Saturday.

+“It was a long week.
+I’m tired,” Brohm said.
+“Because you’ve got to prepare for these guys.
+They’re really sound.
+They normally don’t beat themselves.”

+The Gophers made it a little easier on Purdue this time, from the missed tackles early and late to the turnovers in between.

 The Spoilermakers is more like it.
 They beat No. 2 Iowa and No. 3 Michigan State last season and three ranked teams in 2018.
 This time, they knocked off a Gophers team that outscored its first four opponents 183-24.
 The only other teams in the FBS that hadn’t trailed entering this week were Georgia and Washington.

 Charlie Jones, who had 41 catches and seven touchdowns over the first four games to lead the FBS, had six receptions for 55 yards.
-Jones caught a 28-yard pass on the drive to get the Boilermakers in prime position to pull ahead.
+He caught a 28-yard pass on that drive to set the Boilermakers up to pull ahead.
+O’Connell was heavily padded, Brohm said, with what was reported as a rib injury.

+“He’s a tough kid.
+He’s just a competitor,” Jones said.
+“If he was able to go he was going to go.”

-The Gophers went three and out, and then Mockobee delivered the kill shot by rumbling through their defense for a 68-yard gain to set up his score on the next play.
+With starter King Doerue out, Dylan Downing had 10 carries for 32 yards and a touchdown.
+Mockobee, a second-year walk-on delivered the kill shot by rumbling through the Gophers for a 68-yard gain inside the 4-minute mark to set up his score on the next play.

-Bryce Williams, who led the Gophers with 35 yards on 11 rushes, scored on a 1-yard run to tie the game at 10 in the third quarter.
-After averaging 295 rushing yards over the first four games, the Gophers netted only 17 yards on the ground on 15 attempts in the first half.

-The Gophers were unable to escape their earlier misfires.
-Matthew Trickett missed a 28-yard field goal in the first quarter.
-Morgan had a pass bounce off the chest of Michael Brown-Stephens and into Allen's arms in the end zone in the second quarter.
-The Gophers also got stuffed on fourth-and-1 from their own 29, when backup quarterback Cole Kramer ran a failed draw.
+After Purdue lost leads to Penn State with 57 seconds left and to Syracuse with 7 seconds to go, the Boilermakers put this one away.

+“We’ve been battle-tested, and I think today it showed that we’re ready for the test,” Deen said.

 POLL IMPLICATIONS